The home of Sue Smith and her late husband, Lester Smith, at 8843 Harness Creek Lane was the most expensive home sold in Houston during May.

 12 Greyton Lane in Bunker Hill Village was among the most expensive homes sold in Houston in May.

-6 Electra Circle in The Woodlands was among the most expensive homes sold in the Houston area in May.
+6 Electra Circle in The Woodlands was among the most expensive homes sold in the Houston area.

 311 Rainier Drive was among the most expensive homes sold in Houston in May.